Publicity and consultation

 Taking your views into account

 All letters of representation will be given full consideration in the determination of the application.
-It is not possible for our officers to respond to comments raised in individual letters.
-However, you can view the case officer's report (online or at the Council offices) which will set out the relevant planning policies and detail your comments so you can understand the basis on which the decision was made.
+It is not possible for our officers to respond to questions or comments raised in individual letters or become involved in exchanges of correspondence.
+However, your comments will be given consideration in the assessment of the application.
+You can view the case officer's report (online or at the Council offices) which will set out the relevant planning policies and summarise the comments received.
+The officer's report will enable you to understand the basis on which the decision was made.

 The officer’s report and the decision notice will contain any details of conditions that have been placed on the approval or the reasons for refusal of the application.
 If the application is to be decided by the Planning Committee your views will be included in the report for them to consider.
 At committee, there is an opportunity for a limited number of parties to address the Members.